Mormon Church cuts ties with Boy Scouts

 In 2015, the Mormon Church said it was "deeply troubled" by the Boy Scout's decision to revoke the ban on openly gay adult scout leaders.

-The Boy Scouts had announced they would accept gay scouts two years prior, and the church did not offered public comment at the time.
+The Boy Scouts had announced they would accept gay scouts two years prior.

+The church did not object outwardly at the time, saying they were "satisfied" with the "thoughtful, good-faith effort" by the Scouts to address "complex and challenging issues".

 Mormon leaders decided to remain with the Boy Scouts in 2015 despite their concerns, but announced it would scale back participation in Boy Scout programmes in 2017.